solana-foundation/solana-improvement-documents/proposals/0023-consensus-and-transaction-inclusion-verification.md

 }
 ```
 Using the `get_transaction_proof` RPC call, a client can verify a transaction with the following steps:
-- first, for a given transaction signature, find the slot which its included in
+- first, for a given transaction signature, find the slot which it is included in
-- call the `get_transaction_proof` RPC method with that slot as input
+- call the `get_transaction_proof` RPC method with that slot and transaction signature as input
 - verify the `entries` are valid PoH hashes starting with the hash `start_blockhash`
-- verify that the transaction signature is included in one of the `entries`
+- verify that the transaction signature is included in one of the `entries` and the merkle proof is valid
 - reconstruct the expected bankhash using the other variables in the struct and the final entry's hash

 Below is client pseudocode for verifying a transaction: